astrskai/astrsk-ai-docs/docs/provider/what-is-providers.md

 ## Understanding Providers

-A **Provider** is a service or platform that offers access to various Artificial Intelligence (AI) models, including Large Language Models (LLMs).
+A **Provider** is a service or platform that offers access to various Artificial Intelligence (AI) models.
 In astrsk.ai, providers are the gateways through which you can access different AI capabilities to power your roleplay sessions.

 ## Providers and Models